Cloud4Wi-Create/my-apps-tutorial/README.md

 * A hosted domain to link to from our [Welcome Portal](https://splashportal.cloud4wi.com)
     * One page for configuration from our [Control Panel](https://volare.cloud4wi.com)
     * The page that your end-user will be directed to from the [Welcome Portal](https://splashportal.cloud4wi.com)

+### The App
+Our app will be rather simple - first, we will trigger it in the pre-authentication phase and show a message welcoming the end-user: "Welcome!
+Complete the log-in process and get a free coffee!".
+Then we are going to set another trigger for when the end-user is completely authenticated: "Thank you for logging in, {name}, present this to the cashier for your free cup of coffee!"

 ### Process
 Now that you have everything you need to integrate with My Apps, let's get started! *Drum roll*